dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 then `code/step3` (hardest).

 Standard check-off:
   - When you type `make` in `code/step3` the test passes.

+    NOTE: the most common mistake on this lab: making code much more complicated by implementing the attacks by buffering and manipulating temporary `char` arrays rather than emiting the code immediately to the file using `fprintf`.
+Quick test: your code shouldn't be using `strcpy` or `strcat` --- not needed and creates bugs.

 Hard check-off (if you're exceptionally ambitious):

-  - Do not use our code at all but write everything on your own from the paper.
-This will maximize difficulty, but also understanding Just make sure you name things so that they pass our `make check` in `step3`.
+  - Do not use our code at all but write everything on your own based entirely on the paper.
+This will maximize difficulty, but also understanding.
+Just make sure you name your programs so that they pass our `make check` in `step3`.

     NOTE: in general for any lab you can always ignore our code and just implement your own from scratch as long as the provided tests pass.
     This will count as an extension (either major or minor depending on the lab).

 Extensions: